onioneyes/Comparison-of-Intrusion-Detection-Systems/README.md

-# Comparison of Network based Intrusion-Detection-System
+# Comparison of Network based Intrusion-Detection-Systems
-This repository contains the work based on comparison of two network based intrusion detection system, namely snort and suricata.
+This repository contains the work based on comparison of two network based intrusion detection systems, namely snort and suricata.

 Programming Language Required:
 Python v3.8 (or above)